blocksds/grit/documentation/main_page.md

 ### 2.5.
 Palette options

+Export options:

 - `-p`: Include palette in output (default).
 - `-p!`: Exclude palette from output.

+Format of the output:

+- `-ps <n>`: Starting palette entry. `-ps` 16 would start the export at color
+  16. Works together with `-pe` and `-pn`.
 - `-pe <n>`: End' palette entry.
 For example, `-pe` 32 would output the palette up to, but not including, color 32.
 Works together with `-ps`.
 - `-pn <n>`: Number of palette entries.
 Works together with `-ps`; overrules `-pe`.

-- `-ps <n>`: Starting palette entry. `-ps` 16 would start the export at color
-  16. Works together with `-pe` and `-pn`.
-- `-pS`: Shared palette data.
-The colors of the source bitmaps are merged into a single palette.
-See also `-O` and `-S`.
-NOTE: will alter the order of the original palette (unless the first bitmap happened to have all the colors in it (hint, hint)).
+Transparency options:

 - `-pT <n>`: Transparent palette index.
 Only works if the input or output is paletted.
 For paletted output, it'll swap the transparent index with index 0 so that that becomes the transparent index.
 For paletted to truecolor conversion, the color of the transparent index will be used for transparency, working as a `-gT` option.

+C type used for the data arrays:

 - `-pu8`: Palette data is in byte arrays.
 - `-pu16`: Palette data is in halfword arrays (default).
 - `-pu32`: Palette data is in word arrays.

+Graphics compression:

 - `-pz!`: Palette data is not compressed. (default)
 - `-pz0`: As `-pz!`, but with a 32-bit compression header similar to the ones used by the GBA/NDS BIOS.
 Byte 0: 0x00.
 Bytes 1-3: size of data.